amelLattari/DataWarehouse2/README.md

 # Bioinfo Project 2023
+## UPDATE 4 APRIL 2023
+> Add more explanation in STEP 5.

+> Add code in STEP 5 for T-test ALS vs Control samples.

+> Add STEP 6 (Elastic-Net) and a new dataset

 ## UPDATE 29 March 2023 Bis
 > Add PCA normalization explanation and code.

 ## UPDATE 29 March 2023
 > Reorder the "descriptive analysis" step and add explanation in the "sample description" section.

 ## UPDATE 22 March 2023
 >Adding examples in Step 1 "make your first functions".

 ## UPDATE 16 March 2023
 >Adding code example for Step 1.